mateusz-peczkowski/Twilio-Bitly-SMS-Sender/README.md

 TWILIO_TOKEN -> Token from Twilio account
 TWILIO_FROM_NUMBER -> Number that you have bought at Twilio from which you will send SMS

-BITLY_ENABLED=1 -> Option to make shorten links optional (0|1)
+BITLY_ENABLED -> Option to make shorten links optional (0|1)
-BITLY_ACCESS_TOKEN= -> Token from Bitly service
+BITLY_ACCESS_TOKEN -> Token from Bitly service

-LISTS= -> names of files from the `lists` folder for which you want to send SMS.
-Can be multiply divided by `,` LINK= -> Full, long URL that you want to share inside SMS.
-This will be shortened by Bit.ly if enabled MESSAGE= -> Copy of an SMS that will go to your lists people.
+LISTS -> names of files from the `lists` folder for which you want to send SMS.
+Can be multiply divided by `,` LINK -> Full, long URL that you want to share inside SMS.
+This will be shortened by Bit.ly if enabled MESSAGE -> Copy of an SMS that will go to your lists people.
 If you want to use the link from an above place somewhere `[LINK]` inside this copy
 ```

 ## Packages used